-A 1987 violent explosion in Turret 2 was the start of paranormal activity.
+A violent explosion in Turret 2 was the start of paranormal activity in 1987.

 MOTTO: “Our Liberties We Prize, Our Rights We Will Maintain”

 The USS Iowa was a state-of-the-art battleship that was a vital part of Naval operations from 1943-1993.
-It now is the main attraction at The Pacific Battleship Center and operates as a battleship museum.
-It is open to the public; though be prepared to use narrow, steep stairs meant for young people serving their country.
+It is now the main attraction at The Pacific Battleship Center and operates as a battleship museum.
+It is open to the public, but you should be prepared to use narrow, steep stairs meant for young people serving their country.

-This battleship has the largest guns (16″/50 caliber) on a U.S. Navy ship, making it well-armed and a formidable foe.
-Since USS IOWA’s initial commissioning date in 1943, a total of 11,834 16-inch rounds have been fired.
-Her nick names include “Battleship of Presidents” and “Big Stick.”
-Presidents used this battleship to travel to important world meetings, and nothing got past this American Pitbull of a battleship.
+This battleship has the largest guns (16″/50 caliber) on a U.S. Navy ship, making it a well-armed and formidable foe.
+Since its initial commissioning in 1943, a total of 11,834 16-inch rounds have been fired from her guns.
+Her nicknames include “Battleship of Presidents” and “Big Stick.”
+Presidents have used it to travel to important world meetings.

-The USS Iowa BB-61 throughout its years of service was always upgraded to have the newest weapons.
-There are gun turrets on all sides with missile launchers, machine guns and all the bells and whistles needed on a modern battleship.
-It also had cruise missiles, and all the modern tools used up to when it was decommissioned and retired.
+Through its service this pitbull of a battleship was always upgraded with the newest weapons.
+There are gun turrets on all sides with cruise missile launchers, machine guns, and all the necessary bells and whistles.

-On the tour, the visitor can see the officers ward room, President Roosevelt’s cabin, armored bridge, missile decks, enlisted berthing, officer’s rooms, mess decks, helicopter deck, and other interesting places to see on board that were part of Navy life.
+On the tour, visitors can see historical pictures of the officers ward room, President Roosevelt’s cabin, the armored bridge, missile decks, enlisted berthing, officer’s rooms, mess decks, the helicopter deck, among many other interesting places that were part of Navy life.

-Besides offering daily tours, The USS Iowa B-16 Museum offers “group programs, education visits, special events, filming, military ceremonies, and is in the process of starting an overnight program.”
-Most popular are the ship’s interactive and innovative exhibits.
+Besides offering daily tours, The USS Iowa Museum offers “group programs, education visits, special events, filming, military ceremonies, and is in the process of starting an overnight program.”
+Most popular are the ship’s innovative interactive exhibits.